Chaos Zero Nightmare: Khalipe Guide – Role, Build, and Team Fit

 Best teams and where Khalipe performs well

 Khalipe performs best with teammates who smooth out her turns.
-Current recommendations repeatedly point to AP support, morale support, and card manipulation as the most valuable companions because her ceiling depends on sequencing.
-If the team can feed AP or improve draw quality, she reaches her free-card turns more often and wastes fewer hands.
+Prioritize AP support, card manipulation, and morale support: her ceiling depends on sequencing, so anything that feeds AP or improves draw quality means she hits her free-card turns more often and wastes fewer hands.

-She also benefits from allies or setups that increase enemy damage taken.
-Some guides mention Vulnerable or break-related synergies, which makes sense for a character whose best turns hit multiple enemies at once.
-If the team can both set up her Celestial trigger and amplify incoming damage on targets, Khalipe’s AoE output scales much better than it does in isolation.
+She also gains from allies that increase enemy damage taken — effects like Vulnerable or break setups pay off well on a character whose best turns hit multiple enemies at once.
+When the team can both line up her Celestial trigger and amplify incoming damage, her AoE output scales far better than it does in isolation.
+She is strongest in AoE-heavy content where you can repeatedly cheat out Vulture Ejection and cycle into Silver Veil payoffs.

 Advertisement

-• Hard-casting Vulture Ejection too often.
-That spends 3 AP on a card that is designed to be cheated out through Celestial.
+• Hard-casting Vulture Ejection.
+Spending 3 AP on a card designed to be cheated out through Celestial throws away her best tempo.

-• Running her without hand or AP support.
-Her turns are much better when the team helps line up the right sequence.
+• Running her without AP or draw support.
+Her turns are far better when the team helps line up the sequence.

 F